cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 Modify the diespersionHandler variable in `./stack-manager/inputs/data/visualisation/index.html` to the URL where the stack is deployed.
 In other words, in that file, in `var dispersionHandler = new DispersionHandler("http://localhost:3838", manager)`, replace "localhost" with the IP address and "3838" with the port number where you will deploy your stack.

 ## Start up the stack
+If you are going to run the stack on a port other than 3838, e.g., 3851, replace every instance of `:3838` with `:3851`.
 To start up the stack, execute
 ```
 ./startup.sh